Teresa Perales: Awards and recognition

 Perales was honored at the 2012 Fiestas del Pilar and gave the festival's opening speech.
 That year, she was also given an award by the Spanish women's magazine Mujer hoy for Woman of the Year.
 The recipient of the award was chosen by the magazine's readers.
 Princess Letizia of Spain was the award ceremony's presenter.
 She was also recognised as an exemplary citizen of her hometown in 2012.

 Cadena SER said that she changed the future of Paralympic sport in Spain.
-Spanish female basketball star Laura Gil said if she were to have given the 2012 FIFA Balón de Oro to some one, she would have given it to Perales.
+Spanish female basketball star Laura Gil said if she were to have given the 2012 FIFA Ballon d'Or to someone, she would have given it to Perales.

 In 2013, she was awarded the Grand Cross in the Royal Order of Sporting Merit, Spain's highest recognition to a sportsperson.

 In 2021, she was awarded the Princess of Asturias Award for sports.

+Since 2022, Teresa Perales has been a Global Advisor for the ACE Global Leaders of Excellence Network, which is a diverse platform of ACE Health Foundation, a non-profit organization in United States of America, for connecting highly accomplished and successful leaders globally committed to international leadership development, grounded in the premise that focused sharing of knowledge, expertise, and resources increases the probability of productive and powerful outcomes.